Home / Network / Routing / DUAL route FSM Processing of EIGRP Queries

 If Not (the router is not on the best route), it put its own prefix in Active (not working or routing) state.
 Further, it sends a Reply to its neighbor if he does not correspond to the current Successor (kind of a split horizon rule).
 If the Query was received from the Successor (representing the best route), only the Query Origin code is set to 3 in FSM (event IE2).
 Otherwise, it is set to 1 (FSM event IE3).

-If router is Active for this route upon reception of the Query message, then it changes the current route Query Origin code to corresond to 2 (FSM event IE10), if the message was received from the Successor.
+If router is Active for this route upon reception of the Query message, then it changes the current route Query Origin code to correspond to 2 (FSM event IE10), if the message was received from the Successor.
 Otherwise, it sends a Reply to this neighbor.

 in general